caio-garcia/cat-app/README.md

 # Cath Your Cat

-This project was developed as part of [Ironhack's] (https://www.ironhack.com/en) full-time Web Development course.
+This project was developed as part of [Ironhack's](https://www.ironhack.com/en) full-time Web Development course.

 ## The project

-Cat Your Cat allows people to find out which cat breed is more suitable to their lifestyle and personal circunstances.
+_Catch Your Cat_ allows people to find out which cat breed is more suitable to their lifestyle and personal circunstances.

 ### CAT API